Risdar/Project-Brutality-Weapons-Pack/README.md

 - New Toggle On/Off feature: Fatality when clicking Fire for addon weapons in the pack.

-- Choose which Weapons Spawn or not!
+- Choose which & how Weapons spawn (or not!)

 - Random Weapon Switcher by BROS_ETT_311:  Allows you to randomize the weapons in your hand at random intervals.